ELELAB/PDBminer/README.md

 ```

 ## Introduction to the Program
-PDBminer is a snakemake pipeline that generates a ranked overview of the available structural models in the
+PDBminer is a pipeline generating a ranked overview of the available structural models in the
 Protein Data Bank and the most current version of the AlphaFold2 model, if any.

 * Installation